the-events-calendar/tribe-common/readme.txt

 = [5.2.0] 2024-01-16 =

+* Feature - Add the `Tribe__Repository::first_id` method to fetch the first ID of a query.
+[ET-1490]
+* Feature - Add the 'Tribe__Repository__Query_Filters::meta_not' method to work around costly meta queries.
+* Feature - Add the 'Tribe__Repository__Query_Filters::meta_not' method to work around costly meta queries.
+* Feature - Fire an action on Service Provider registration; register Service Providers on action with `Container::register_on_action`.
+* Fix - Ensure we output valid html around <dt> and <dd> elements in an accessible way.
+[TEC-4812]
 * Tweak - Add the `set_request_context( ?string $context)` and `get_request_context(): ?string` methods to the `Tribe__Repository__Interface` and classes.
 [ET-1813]
+* Tweak - Ticketing & RSVP tab selected by default when clicking Help from the Tickets menu.
+[ET-1837]
 * Language - 0 new strings added, 8 updated, 1 fuzzied, and 0 obsoleted

 = [5.1.17] 2023-12-14 =